davemake/paypal_api/README.markdown

 are many intricacies in the meanings of the different ipn's.

 this is my first gem, so i'll be excited for any contributions :'(

+# Paypal API Checklist

+here's a list of api methods, and whether or not they are implemented (please take a look at lib/paypal_api/apis/payments_pro.rb if you'd like to contribute, i've made it pretty easy to add compatibility for a new api call)